artnc/personal-website/src/blog/_posts/2012-07-09-calculator.md

   <img src="/img/calculator-simon.gif">
 </p>

-Programming on a graphing calculator is funny business.
+Coding on a calculator is funny business.
 It's like writing and optimizing assembly by hand in a language that has nowhere near the performance of real assembly.
 Some fun facts about TI-BASIC:

 - Source code is very non-ASCII and has no indentation or braces.
 All keywords and standard library functions are single tokens that must be selected from menus.
 The screen size is 8x16 characters, so get used to scrolling.